ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

    If your smallest sample has very few features, you need to discard a lot of features from the other samples, which is of course a pity.
    In such situations it may be better to just exclude the small sample entirely.

-Use the sample depth slider to see the effect of rarefying your data up to a minimum sample depth.
+Use the sample depth slider to see the effect of rarefying the data up to a minimum sampling depth.

 .. admonition:: Question 7

-   | What would be the rarefaction depth based on all your samples?
+   | What would be the rarefaction depth if your want to retain all your samples?
-   | How many features would you discard at this rarefaction depth?
+   | How many features (ASVs) would you discard at this rarefaction depth?
-   | Is there a better option given your data and what is the consequence in terms of the number of features and samples retained?
+   | Is there a better option given the data?
+What would then be the consequence for the number of features and samples retained?

 Lastly, lets check out the representative sequences: